 Unlike cold formed purlins, it is not common for the manufacturers to produce safe load tables for hot rolled beams.
 Their capacities must, therefore, be calculated by a structural engineer according to the recommendations of BS EN 1993-1-1, taking account of the cross section resistance, lateral torsional bucking and deflections.
 This process must be repeated for gravity and wind uplift load cases.
 If lateral torsional bucking is the critical design criterion, the resistance of the member could be enhanced by the introduction of tubular restraints either at the mid span or third points of the purlin.
 However, this will add cost to the structure in terms of additional steelwork and erection time.

 Hot rolled purlins can be designed as single or double span beams.
-The latter option will significantly increase the bending stiffness of the purlin and should be used where deflection is the governing criterion.
+The latter option will significantly reduce the bending deflection of the purlin and should be used where deflection is the governing criterion.
 However, the high reaction at the intermediate support (1.25 x load in one span) can cause web crushing at this location.
 Sleeves are not generally used with hot rolled purlins.

 Many other types of façade materials may be used for industrial buildings, for example glass, as shown.
 The use of this architectural high-quality façade does not automatically lead to higher costs.
 In the example shown, hot-rolled sections are used for the structure as well as a standardised façade-system.
 By integrating solar gains into the thermal balance, running costs are also reduced significantly.
 The structure supporting the façade and the detailing can be adapted from solutions for multi-storey buildings, where these kinds of building envelopes are common practice.